 - June 15, 2021 at 10 am - Public Hearing #1 Pre-Draft Map: Presentation to the Board of Supervisors on the redistricting process.
 Review current maps and community comments submitted to date.
 Explain the process for submitting maps for consideration and providing comments.

-- Date TBD - Public Hearing #1 Post Draft Maps: Presentation to the Board of Supervisors.
+- October 26, 2021 at 10:30am - Public Hearing #1 Post Draft Maps: Presentation to the Board of Supervisors.
 Review draft map alternatives.
 Solicit public comment on the proposed draft maps.
 Staff to receive direction from the Board based on public comments for map revisions.

-- Date TBD - Public Hearing #2 Post Draft Maps: Soliciting public comment on the proposed draft maps.
+- November 9, 2021 - Public Hearing #2 Post Draft Maps: Soliciting public comment on the proposed draft maps.
 Staff to receive direction from the Board based on public comments for map revisions

 To view agendas, live feed and past recordings or minutes of the Board of Supervisors hearings click here.